amboxer21/MotionDetection/README.md

 (2) emerge -av --deep --newuse --update @world
 ```

-**Note:** Before updating your system, crate this file and copy these contents into that file to circumvent the gpg syncing errors
+**Note:** Before updating your system, create this file and copy these contents into that file to circumvent the gpg syncing errors
 ```
 anthony@anthony ~ $ cat /etc/portage/repos.conf/gentoo.conf
 [DEFAULT]